 Each director is expected to acquire shares or DSUs of the Company valued at a market price for the Company's shares at not less than three times his or her total annual retainer (annual base retainer and dollar value of DSUs awarded annually) in directors' fees within three years of the director's initial election or appointment, and to maintain such an interest in the capital of the Company throughout the period of his or her directorship.
 In the event that the total annual retainer is increased, each director shall have three years from the date of the increase of the retainer to acquire additional DSUs or shares representing the amount of the increase at market value as of the date of such increase.
-The

-Executive Chairman and the CEO, who are also directors, but who receive no retainer as directors, are expected to acquire within five years of their appointments and to hold throughout their term of office, as a minimum, shares of the Company and RSUs in any combination of a value equal to six times their base salaries.
+The Executive Chairman and CEO, who are also directors, but who receive no retainer as directors, are expected to acquire within five years of their appointments and to hold throughout their term of office, as a minimum, shares of the Company and RSUs in any combination of a value equal to six times their base salary.
 The Company encourages share ownership by directors by making available its DSU Plan, through which directors may receive remuneration in DSUs.
-In addition, the compensation of the directors was enhanced on May 17, 2017 through a grant of 610 DSUs to each director who was not also an officer of the Company, with the expectation for further DSU grants on a yearly basis at the discretion of the board.
+In addition, the Board determines annually, in its discretion, a grant of DSUs to directors as part of their remuneration.
+On May 17, 2018, a grant of 599 DSUs (with a value of \$37,500 on the date of grant) was made to each director who was not also an officer of the Company, with the expectation for further DSU grants on a yearly basis at the discretion of the board.
 As at the date hereof, all directors are in compliance with the requirements of the Company's policy on share ownership by directors.
 The value of the equity holdings of each director appears in the table set forth under "Election of Directors," above.